Scout95/DataScienceProj1/README.md

 Creed Stands Out as a Premium Brand and has the highest median price and the widest price range among all brands.
 Its box is much higher and taller than others, with prices ranging from around $20 up to nearly $275.
 So, Creed offers both entry-level and luxury products, but overall positions itself as a premium brand.

 Parfums de Marly, EX NIHILO, and Gwen Stefani Show High Price Variability.These brands have relatively large interquartile ranges (IQRs), indicating significant price diversity within their product lines.

 Brands like Lake&skye, TF, Paco Rabanne, Justin Bieber, Xerjoff, Parfum, Giardini Di Toscana, As Picture Show, Vilhelm Parfumerie, Lomani, and Baby Phat display very narrow boxes or even just a line, indicating little to no price variation.
 These brands offer a single product or products at very similar price points, possibly targeting a specific market segment.

-Jo Malone, Valentino, BYREDO have median prices in the $75–$100 range with moderate variability.
-These brands may be targeting the mid-tier market, balancing affordability and luxury.
+Jo Malone, Valentino, BYREDO have median prices in the $75–$100 range with moderate variability.So, these brands may be targeting the mid-tier market, balancing affordability and luxury.
-Premium Market:

 Creed dominates the high-end segment, with significant price dispersion.
 This brand could be the focus for luxury marketing and exclusive campaigns.
-Brand Positioning:

 Brands with narrow price ranges (e.g., Lake&skye, TF, Justin Bieber) may benefit from expanding their lineup to cater to broader customer segments.

 Brands with high variability (e.g., Parfums de Marly, EX NIHILO) are likely experimenting with both affordable and premium products, appealing to a wider audience.

 There is a clear separation between premium (Creed, Parfums de Marly) and mid-range or budget brands.
 Brands looking to expand could consider introducing products in the under-served price ranges.